(Im)possibility of Collective Intelligence: Practical Implications

-where $\mathbbm{1}[i=j]=1$ if $i=j$ and zero otherwise, and $\hc^n := \bigtimes_{i=1}^n \hc_i$ such that for each $\mathbf{h}$ in $\hc^n$, $\mathbf{h} = (h_1,\ldots,h_n)$ where $h_i\in\hc_i$ for $i\in[n]$.
 In this case, Theorem \ref{thm:impossibility} implies that under the PO, IIH, and IR conditions, multi-source adaptation and multi-task learning is impossible as the algorithm cannot leverage information across multiple sources or tasks.
-Similarly, DG algorithms cannot improve upon the standard ERM under the same conditions.
-Interestingly, this has previously been observed empirically in \citet{Koh21:WILDS} and \citet{Gulrajani21:DG}. \citet{David10:ImpossibleDA} provides impossibility theorems for domain adaptation (DA) problems ($n=2$) where our impossibility result does not hold.
+However, when the loss functions $\ell_1,\ell_2,\ldots,\ell_n$ are identical, the risk functionals $\hat{r}_1,\hat{r}_2,\ldots,\hat{r}_n$ become comparable.
+As a result, the IR condition can be dropped, allowing for possibilities of learning collectively across tasks.
+Similarly, DG algorithms cannot improve upon the standard ERM under the same conditions, which has previously been observed empirically in \citet{Koh21:WILDS} and \citet{Gulrajani21:DG}. \citet{David10:ImpossibleDA} provides impossibility theorems for domain adaptation (DA) problems ($n=2$) where our impossibility result does not hold.